larygwil/unicopedia-sinica/README.md

     | UTC    | UTC         | kIRG_USource    |
     | SAT    | SAT         | kIRG_SSource    |
     | UK     | U.K.        | kIRG_UKSource   |
+- UTC stands for *Unicode Technical Committee*, which is responsible for the development and maintenance of the Unicode Standard.
+- SAT (*SAmganikikrtam Taisotripitakam* in Sanskrit) represents a machine-readable text database of the [Taishō Tripiṭaka](https://en.wikipedia.org/wiki/Taish%C5%8D_Tripi%E1%B9%ADaka).
 - A table of glyphs statistics is available for quick reference.

 <img src="screenshots/cjk-sources.png" width="1080px" alt="CJK Sources screenshot">